-Buzz Aldrin and Neil Armstrong, two-thirds of the crew of the Apollo 11 mission, achieved this extraordinary feat on this day back in 1969, watched by an audience all over the world.
-As Armstrong stepped on to the lunar surface he uttered his famous words, "one small step for [a] man, one giant leap for mankind".
+Famously, Buzz Aldrin and Neil Armstrong, two-thirds of the Apollo 11 crew, were the first people to walk on the moon, watched by an audience around the world.
+As Armstrong stepped onto the lunar surface, he uttered his famous words, "one small step for [a] man, one giant leap for mankind".

 They spent about two and a half hours outside the spacecraft and collected 21.5 kilograms (47½ pounds) of lunar material to bring back to earth.